keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 }
 ```

-In order to inject the claiming account's `accountId` into the `member_id` argument, `Keypom_args` can be used.

-Here, the `mint_id` is needed to identify and tell the NFT contract which series an NFT should belong to.
-The `receiver_id` field is needed to identify which account should receive the minted NFT.

-The `mint_id` field should be set as the drop's `dropId` and the `receiver_id` should be the attendee's NEAR `accountId`.
-At first glance, this might seem impossible because you don't know the attendee's accounts ahead of time.
-To solve this, you can use what's known as Keypom Arguments which are important pieces of information that can be passed into specified fields when a key is used.
+In order for the DAO bot to perform as expected, the `member_id` needs to be equal to the claiming account's `accountId`.
+To do this you can use what's known as Keypom Arguments which are important pieces of information that can be passed into specified fields when a key is used.

 The following optional Keypom arguments are exposed for each individual method in the `fcData` alongside the required receiverId, methodName, attachedDeposit etc.